The Proletarian Revolution and the Renegade Kautsky: Reactions

 Kautsky replied to Lenin's attacks, first in 1920 with his book Terrorism and Communism: A Contribution to the Natural History of Revolution.
 Then, in Marxism and Bolshevism: Democracy and Dictatorship (1934), he wrote that the Bolsheviks, by taking control of the armed forces in Petrograd and Moscow, had simply laid the basis for a new dictatorship in place of the old Czarist autocracy.

 For 20th century revolutionaries, PRRK became a foundational text.
 Historians of the Chinese Communist Revolution have noted the pamphlet's influence on Mao Zedong's thinking, citing as one instance the adoption by Mao of the principle that a victorious socialist revolution must immediately dissolve the existing bourgeois army and replace it with a proletarian army.

-Starting in the late 1960s, some scholars challenged Lenin's view expressed in PRRK that Kautsky was "a defector from the working-class cause."
+Starting in the late 1960s, together with the development of Neoliberalism, some scholars linked to the University of Chicago challenged Lenin's view expressed in PRRK that Kautsky was "a defector from the working-class cause."
 Instead, they argued that (a) there were greater points of convergence between the two men's positions than Lenin gave credit for, and (b) Kautsky remained, in certain ways, more of an orthodox Marxist theorist than Lenin.